Erik XIV: Rule

+His crown (side view), made in Stockholm in 1561, remains the official crown of the King of Sweden and is now displayed in the Treasury at Stockholm Palace.

 Erik learned of his father's death as he was on the point of embarking for England to press his suit for the hand of Queen Elizabeth I. Back in Stockholm he summoned a Riksdag, which met at Arboga on 15 April 1561.
 There he adopted the royal propositions known as the "Arboga articles", considerably curtailing the authority of the royal dukes, his half-brothers John and Charles, in their respective provinces.
-He was crowned as Erik XIV, but was not necessarily the 14th king of Sweden named Erik.
+He was crowned as Erik XIV.
+(Note: He was not necessarily the 14th king of Sweden named Erik.
 He and his brother Charles adopted regnal numbers according to Johannes Magnus's partly fictitious history of Sweden.
-There had, however, been at least six earlier Swedish kings with the name of Erik, as well as pretenders about whom very little is known.
+There had, however, been at least six earlier Swedish kings with the name of Erik, as well as pretenders about whom very little is known.)

 From the start of his reign, Erik was in opposition to the Swedish nobility.
 He chose as a close adviser Jöran Persson (1530–68), who had narrowly escaped execution under Erik's father.
 Persson was also opposed to the nobility and a determined opponent of Erik's half-brother, later John III of Sweden (1537–92).
 John was the Duke of Finland and was married to a Polish princess, against Erik's wishes, which made him friendly with Poland.
 John pursued an expansionist policy in Livonia (now Estonia and Latvia), in breach of the Arboga articles, which led to contention between the brothers.
 In 1563, John was seized by an army sent to Finland, and tried for high treason by Erik's order.

 Unlike his father, who had been satisfied with ruling an independent state, Erik tried to expand his influence in the Baltic region and in Estonia, beginning the process that resulted in Sweden becoming a great power in the 17th century.
-This expansionism resulted in a clash with his cousin, Frederick II of Denmark-Norway (1534–88).
-Most of Erik XIV's reign was then dominated by the Livonian War and the Scandinavian Seven Years' War against Denmark-Norway (1563–70), during which he successfully repelled most Danish-Norwegian attempts at conquest, but was unable to keep his own acquisitions.
+This expansionism resulted in a clash with his cousin, Frederick II of Denmark–Norway (1534–88).
+Most of Erik XIV's reign was then dominated by the Livonian War and the Scandinavian Seven Years' War against Denmark–Norway (1563–70), during which he successfully repelled most Danish-Norwegian attempts at conquest, but was unable to keep his own acquisitions.